An Unavoidable Step after Paris: Cutting Emissions from Farming

 Results

-- The project increased awareness of and knowledge about the need for and potential of climate action in agriculture by collecting data, promoting dialogues, networking and knowledge sharing, conducting legislative analyses and spreading the outcomes through a wide range of communication outlets.
+• The project increased awareness and knowledge about the need and potential of climate action in agriculture by collecting data, promoting dialogue, networking and knowledge sharing, conducting legal analyses and disseminating the results through a wide range of communication channels.

-- The project has advised national and EU decision-makers on the benefits of climate-friendly agricultural policies.
+• The project has educated national and EU decision-makers on the benefits of climate-friendly agricultural policies.